torognes/vsearch/README.md

 **Extensions:** A shuffle command has been added.
 By specifying a FASTA file using the `--shuffle` option, and an output file with the `--output` option, VSEARCH will shuffle the sequences in a pseudo-random order.
 An integer may be specified as the seed with the `--seed` option to generate the same shuffling several times.
 By default, or when `--seed 0` is specified, the pseudo-random number generator will be initialized with pseudo-random data from the machine to give different numbers each time it is run.

-Another extension implemented is that dereplication will honor the `--sizein` option and add together the abundances of the sequences that are merged.
+Another extension implemented is that dereplication will honour the `--sizein` option and add together the abundances of the sequences that are merged.

 The commands `--sortbylength` and `--sortbysize` supports the `--topn` option to output no more than the given number of sequences.